Canonical supermultiplets and their Koszul duals: Koszul duals to pure spinor algebras

 The induced differential is the ordinary pure spinor differential.
 The first term is

 as $v$ is by construction zero under $p$.
 Thus we retrieve the original pure spinor differential as the first approximation.

-The higher approximations are zero; because of the construction of $h$, we have that the image $\cD i(q(x,\theta,\lambda))$, of a general polynomial $q(x,\theta,\lambda)\in A^\bu(S)$, will only be nonzero under $h$ if it is exact with respect to $\dCE$.
+The higher approximations are zero; because of the construction of $h$, we have that the image $\cD i(q(x,\theta,\lambda))$, of a polynomial $q(x,\theta,\lambda)\in A^\bu(S)$, will only be nonzero under $h$ for elements that are exact with respect to $\dCE$.
+(We assume that $q$ is homogeneous with respect to the splitting chosen above.)
 If it is exact it will be replaced by some element $w_k$ from a stage $k>0$.
 The image under $\cD$ of this will either be zero or still contain elements from higher stages than 0.
 All these are zero under $p$.
 Thus, all higher corrections to $\cD'$ are zero, and we get that the induced differential is just the standard pure spinor differential.
-By the same argument, we can also conclude that there will be no higher approximations to $p$, and hence, no higher products induced on $A^\bu(S)$, except for the binary one. \end{proof}
+By the same argument, we can also conclude that there will be no higher approximations to $p$, and hence, no higher products induced on $A^\bu(S)$, except for the binary one.

+The convergence of the other series (those defining $h'$ and $i'$) presents no problems.
+We are working in $C^\infty(T) \otimes C^\bu(\widetilde{\ft})$, which can be thought of as the formal series algebra on $\widetilde{\ft}^\vee[-1]$ valued in smooth functions on superspace. $C^\bu(\widetilde{\ft})$ is graded by weight, and $\dCE$ is of weight zero; we can choose the unperturbed homotopy data, and in particular $h$, to also be homogeneous of weight zero.
+We can extend the weight grading to define a filtration on $C^\infty(T) \otimes C^\bu(\widetilde{\ft})$ by placing functions on superspace in weight zero.
+The perturbation is compatible with this filtration, and indeed $\cD$ has filtered weight $+1$.
+Thus the term $h(\cD h)^k$ in the series defining $h'$ has filtered weight $+k$, and only finitely many terms contribute to the action of $h'$ on a homogeneous element at any fixed weight. \end{proof}

-\numpar[sec:n-equiv][$A^\bu_\infty$ is equivalent to $C^\bu(\fn)$.]
+\numpar[sec:n-equiv][$\widetilde{A}^\bu$ is equivalent to $C^\bu(\fn)$.]
 We complete the proof of Theorem~\ref{thm:main} by constructing the right-hand map in~\eqref{eq:roof}.
-To check that this is an equivalence, we will perform a homotopy transfer from $A^\bu_\infty$ to $C^\bullet(\fn)$. \begin{prop} $A_\infty^\bullet$ and $C^\bullet(\fn)$ are homotopy equivalent as cdgas. \end{prop} \begin{proof} Let $d_\infty=d_0+d_1$, where $d_0=\lambda\frac{\*}{\*\theta}+v\frac{\*}{\*x}$, with $d_0^2=0$, is the part of the differential encoding the $1$-bracket described by the arrows in Table \ref{fig:dinftyalgebra}, and $d_1$ the rest. $d_1$ is not nilpotent, but for the moment seen as a deformation of $d_0$.
+To check that this is an equivalence, we will perform a homotopy transfer from $\widetilde{A}^\bu$ to $C^\bullet(\fn)$. \begin{prop} $\widetilde{A}^\bullet$ and $C^\bullet(\fn)$ are homotopy equivalent as cdgas. \end{prop} \begin{proof} Let $\widetilde{d}=d_0+d_1$, where $d_0=\lambda\frac{\*}{\*\theta}+v\frac{\*}{\*x}$, with $d_0^2=0$, is the part of the differential encoding the $1$-bracket described by the arrows in Table \ref{fig:dinftyalgebra}, and $d_1$ the rest. $d_1$ is not nilpotent, but for the moment seen as a deformation of $d_0$.
 The transfer will then be from $(C^\infty(T)\otimes C^\bullet(\ft)\otimes C^\bullet(\fn),d_0)$ to $(C^\bullet(\fn),0)$ (the cohomology of $d_0$).

 We need an operator $h$ which is the ``inverse'' or adjoint of $d_0$, $h\sim \theta\frac{\*}{\*\lambda}+x\frac{\*}{\*v}$, maybe with some factor depending on the degree of homogeneity, which is irrelevant for the argument.
 The projection and inclusion of this first little transfer are simply the naive ones,